osbertngok/blocky-time-webui/README.md

 BlockyTime Web UI is a web application written in Python and TypeScript that allows you to view and edit the time blocks of the SQLite3 database generated and managed by the said app.

+Note: This is NOT an official product of BlockyTime!
+BlockyTime also has a desktop app for MacOS, if you are using M1 chip or above.
+Consider using this web UI only when you are using Intel Mac, or Linux / Windows.

 ![screenshot1](docs/screenshots/screenshot1.png)